rayzlui/mastermind/README.md

     - let the user know if the game was over

-  I created action functions that would change the state depending on the user's interaction
+  I created action functions that would change the state depending on the user's interaction:
     - check if the user's code was correct
       - provide feedback if it's incorrect
     - store user's move and feedback